mctools/mcpl/usage_python.md

 release 1.2.0.
 Notice that most end-users should not normally have to write code in order to use MCPL.
 Rather, they should be able to use pre-existing converters or plugins for their Monte Carlo applications (c.f. [hooks](LOCAL:hooks/)).

-**NOTE: The python interface being documented on this page is only available once MCPL 1.2.0 is released (early July 2017)**

 ## Using the MCPL Python module